effiemanyos/ms3-pmresources/README.md

 ### **🔹 Future Iterations**
 1. Users will be able to permanently delete their accounts if desired
 2. Users will be able to bookmark their favourite resources (theirs/others)
-3. Users will be able to see their favourite resources in a dedicated page
+3. Users will be able to view their favourite resources in a dedicated page
 4. Users will be able to share their favourite resources on social channels
 5. Users will be able to change their own password if they have forgotten it
 6. Users will be able to change their registered email address if desired